 - The magazine part of the website is complemented by a database comprising web-accessible resources.

-Originally, it was envisioned that over time the individual dropdowns could evolve into ‘second-level COIs’ as they build up a readership that is attracted by stories contributed on a continuiing basis by a network of Content Experts.
+Originally, it was envisioned that over time the individual dropdowns could evolve into ‘second-level COIs’ as they build up a readership that is attracted by stories contributed on a continuing basis by a network of Content Experts.
 At the time of COI development, the individual work plans for provincial government staff included a line item to contribute stories for posting on the COI.

-Grant from National Water Supply Expansion Program enables development of Water-Centric Planning Community-of-Interest to proceed
+Grant from National Water Supply Expansion Program enabled development of Water-Centric Planning Community-of-Interest to proceed

-According to Robyn Wark, (former) City of Burnaby Ecosystem Planner and Co-Chair of the British Columbia Water-Centric Working Group, “Originally, this COI was to be called Watershed-Based Planning for consistency with the community planning element of the Water Sustainability Action Plan for British Columbia.
+According to Robyn Wark, (former) City of Burnaby Ecosystem Planner and Co-Chair of the British Columbia Water-Centric Working Group, “Originally, this COI was to be called Watershed-Based Planning for consistency with the community planning element of the Water Sustainability Action Plan.
 However, the NWSEP grant combined with the support of the Province enabled us to broaden the scope of the COI to encompass a spectrum of perspectives, ranging from provincial watershed planning to local government community planning.
-This expanded scope is reflected in the Table of Contents, and is an ambitious undertaking.
+This expanded scope is reflected in the table of contents, and is an ambitious undertaking.
 We are excited by the challenges that integration of perspectives involves!”

-Greater Vancouver Regional District financial contribution accelerates development of Community-of-Interest
+Greater Vancouver Regional District financial contribution accelerated development of Community-of-Interest

 The Board of Directors of the Greater Vancouver Regional District (GVRD) awarded a grant from its Sustainability Enterprise Fund (SEF) to accelerate development of the Water-Centric Planning Community-of-Interest.
 SEF offers GVRD municipalities an opportunity to invest together in sustainability projects with region-wide benefits, and to share the risks and potential advantages of innovation.